webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 system.
 All it does is run 3 types of functions on the GPU.
 Vertex Shaders, Fragment Shaders, Compute Shaders.

 A Vertex Shader computes vertices.
 The shader returns vertex positions.
-For every group of 3 vertices, it returns a triangle drawn between those 3 positions [^primitives]
+For every group of 3 vertices the vertex shader function returns a triangle is drawn between those 3 positions [^primitives]

 [^primitives]: There are actually 5 modes.